bradymholt/jsh/README.md

 echo(response.statusMessage) // "OK"
 ```

 There are also helpers for each of the 4 primary HTTP methods: `http.get`, `http.post`, `http.put`, `http.delete`.
-These helpers do not require having to pass in the method type and will also return the response body.
+These helpers do not require having to pass in the method type and will also return the response _body_.
 If the response is of JSON format, it will be parsed before being returned.

 Example:

 ```
-const response = await http("GET", "https://www.myapi.com);
+const response = await http.get("https://www.myapi.com);

 echo(response) // { data: "Testing" }
 ```

 ### Error Handling

-If a status code outside the range 20X is returned, a `HttpRequestError` error will be thrown.
+If a status code outside the range 20X is returned in the HTTP response, a `HttpRequestError` error will be thrown.
 The error contains these properties: `{ message, data, statusCode, statusMessage, request, response }`.

 Example: